pegaz/go-tmpl/README.md

 `go get github.com/pegaz/go-tmpl`

-Then compile it from within the project directory:
+Then compile it from within the project's directory:

 `go build`

-## Using of a tool
+## Usage

 To create new _workspace_ in current directory one may use:
 `go init workspace -n <workspace_name>`